Sean Taylor’s little brother is now a hard-hitting, ball-hawking college safety

 ‘Ballhawk’

 In Houston, Taylor has made people pay attention just as he did in Miami.
 Buried on Rice’s depth chart, the true freshman capitalized on an opportunity to showcase his talents when three safeties sat out an October scrimmage because of injuries.
 Taylor had already collected a handful of interceptions and big hits during preseason practices.
-One of those hits recently circulated on social media, giving observers in Washington and Miami an eerie sense of deja vu.
+One of those hits recently circulated on social media, giving observers in Washington and Miami an eerie feeling of familiarity.

 Listed at 5-foot-10 and 180 pounds and wearing No. 26 as his brother did for the Miami Hurricanes, Gabe is about five inches shorter and 30 pounds lighter than Sean was entering his freshman year of college.
-But despite playing such a physical position, he makes up for the lack of size in other ways.
-Taylor describes himself as a “ballhawk,” as does Smith.
+But he makes up for the lack of size.
+Taylor describes himself as a ballhawk, as does Smith.
 Bloomgren and Sims call him a ball magnet.
 Taylor is lauded for possessing the attributes needed to thrive in his role.

-“He’s so instinctive, he’s such a ballhawk,” Smith said.
+“He’s so instinctive; he’s such a ballhawk,” Smith said.
 “He does things … that you can’t really coach.
 He sees the game a different way.
 He just has a knack for finding the ball.
 The ball kind of finds him.”

 “The ball loves him,” Bloomgren said.
 “I don’t know how else to say it.
 He is around the freakin’ ball.
 His anticipation of things is out of sight.
 He’s a really good safety that sees the game — especially for his lack of experience playing it — he sees the game and feels the game so incredibly well.”